ethereum-optimism/community-hub/src/docs/protocol/withdrawal-flow.md

 Withdrawals require the user to submit three transactions:

 1. **Withdrawal initiating transaction**, which the user submits on L2.
-1. **Withdrawal proving transaction**, which the user submits on L1 to prove that the withdrawal is legitimate (based on a merkle root whose tree is available on L1)
+1. **Withdrawal proving transaction**, which the user submits on L1 to prove that the withdrawal is legitimate (based on a merkle patricia trie root that commits to the state of the `L2ToL1MessagePasser`'s storage on L2)
 1. **Withdrawal finalizing transaction**, which the user submits on L1 after the fault challenge period has passed, to actually run the transaction on L1, claim any assets attached, etc.

 You can see an example of how to do this [in the tutorials](https://github.com/ethereum-optimism/optimism-tutorial/tree/main/cross-dom-comm#optimism-message-to-ethereum-withdrawal).